 Salt Lake City Burglary Defense Lawyer

-Utah criminal defense attorney Darwin Overson of Overson Law represents people charged with crimes in Salt Lake City and the surrounding areas.
-If you were charged with a serious felony like burglary, talk to an attorney today.
+Salt Lake City criminal defense lawyer Darwin Overson of Overson Law represents people charged with crimes in Salt Lake City and the surrounding areas.
+If you were charged with a serious felony like burglary, talk to an Ogden theft attorney today.
 You may have options to lower your potential penalties or reduce the charges.
-Call (801) 733-1308 today for a free consultation on your charges.
+Call (801) 758-2287 today for a free consultation on your charges.